ReSource Youth Program

-The ReSource Youth program works with young people of refugee and migrant backgrounds, empowering them to make informed decisions about education, training, employment and volunteering pathways.
+The ReSource Youth program empowers young people from refugee and migrant backgrounds to make informed decisions about education, employment and volunteer pathways.

-Young people of refugee and migrant backgrounds can increase their confidence and capacity for economic and community participation if they understand education and employment systems and opportunities in Australia, know how to access networks and get matched with a mentor.
-By facilitating opportunities and reducing barriers, the ReSource Youth program builds employment and education skills, and develops participation in employment, education, training and volunteering.
+By facilitating opportunities and reducing barriers, the ReSource Youth program builds employment and education skills and develops participation in employment, education, training, and volunteering.

-- Pathways Course – an 18 hour course that offers information on various education and employment pathways, workplace culture, volunteering opportunities and guidance on resume writing and interview skills
+Workshops offering information on various education and employment pathways, workplace culture, volunteering opportunities and guidance on resume writing and interview skills.

-The program is open to young people from refugee or migrant backgrounds (including those born in Australia), aged 15 to 25, who live, work, and study or have a connection to the local government areas of Hume or Whittlesea.
+The program is open to young people from refugee and migrant backgrounds (including those born in Australia), aged 15 to 25, who live, work and study or have a connection to the local government areas of Whittlesea or Darebin and surrounding suburbs.

-The program is supported by the Australian Department of Social Services Youth Transitions Settlement Support Program, the Victorian Government and the Scanlon Foundation.
+The program is supported by the Australian Department of Social Services and the Victorian Government, Office for Youth.